brandixi3/open-puppet-docker/README.md

 6. To start the Puppet Dashboard,
    > bundle exec rails server

-7. Access the puppet Dashboard, http://server_ip:3000
+7. Access the puppet Dashboard using, http://server_ip:3000